-If both startDay and endDay are not given, the function will try to detect day groups using a hierarchical clustering approach by cutting the tree using group. threshold as cutoff height.
+If both startDay and endDay are not given (both set to either NULL or NA), the function will try to detect day groups using a hierarchical clustering approach by cutting the tree using group.threshold as cutoff height.
+Otherwise, both must have the same length, must not contain NAs, and must match the measurement days of the object samples.
+See example below.